When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 In this article, I’m going to be taking a look at the Sutto e-bike conversion kit and include a review analysis based on the initial unboxing and an overview of the components and specifications.
 I will be following up on this article when I install the Sutto kit onto a suitable donor bike.

 In the interest of full disclosure, the electric bike conversion kit reviewed in this article was generously provided to me by Varstrom.
-This gesture, however, does not influence my opinions, and the ensuing evaluation remains impartial, reflecting my genuine experience and assessment of the product.
+This, however, does not influence my opinions, and my evaluation remains impartial, reflecting my genuine experience and assessment of the product.

 Unboxing and Initial Impressions

-Once a sample was arranged by my contact at Accolmile, delivery was swift.
+Once my contact at Accolmile arranged a sample, delivery was swift.
 I received the kit within a couple of days.
-The kit and battery were sent in separate boxes and were very well packed.
+The kit and battery were sent in separate boxes and well packed.

 - Motor wheel with 36v 250w geared hub motor (choice of 26″, 27.5″ 700c)

 - 36v 15A Controller